Adaverse/chess-lld/README.md

 ## Chess Low Level Design
 This repository implements LLD patterns required for Chess game implementation.

+### Factory Design Pattern
-The first pattern utilized is FACOTRY DEISGN PATTERN.
-The code snippet can be found in file `ChessPieces/ChessPiecesFactory.py`
+The first pattern utilized is the FACOTRY DEISGN PATTERN which is one of the creational design patterns.
+The code snippet can be found in the file `ChessPieces/ChessPiecesFactory.py`

 ```
 class ChessPieceFacotory: